 Overland Trail Museum

-Items we have here were items the first settlers brought with them and items donated by their families, said museum curator Kay Rich.
-This museum has so much!
+“Items we have here were items the first settlers brought with them and items donated by their families,” Kay Rich, the museum curator, said.
+“This museum has so much!”

 For information on hours and fees call (970)522-3895.